Teenlife

 The FAFSA form is submitted just one time each school year, even though you may be applying to more than one school.
 Even if you haven’t been accepted to a college or university yet, it’s important to file the FAFSA as early as possible.

-Once it is made available (January 1st), the FAFSA can be filed online.
+Once it is made available (usually on January 1st), you can access and file. your FAFSA online.
 Some high schools may also have printed FAFSA forms available.

 2. Set Aside Time